What will NBN’s HFC rollout pause mean for your connection?

 NBN Co's official statement on the work simply says that "This pause will be in effect until incremental field work is undertaken to raise the quality of service for end users.
 There will be a delay of the current rollout timing of new HFC areas while the company undertakes this work in both the existing footprint and areas not previously declared ready for service."

-NBN Co says that it's working with its ISP customers to update details and that changes to the rollout schedule will be made public "in the coming weeks".
+NBN Co says that it's working with its Internet service provider (ISP) customers to update details and that changes to the rollout schedule will be made public "in the coming weeks".
 As always, you can use our NBN Tracker to check your precise release dates, and we'll update with that new information once NBN Co goes public with it.

 Does this mean I'll get less time to switch over or lose my existing ADSL connection?